-- Clear procedures are in place for staff that set out processes to follow when handling debt and vulnerable customers, including when debt can be nominated for write off - Efficient payment methods will be promoted, such as Direct Debit and Automated Telephone Payments, which are accessible 24/7 - Where appropriate the Council will use its discretionary powers to minimise debts, for example by awarding or inviting claims for relevant exemptions, reliefs, discounts and discretionary assistance - Payment arrangements will be based on income and expenditure information, to minimise the chances of unrealistic arrangements being broken - Close working with the Council's Welfare Reform team, Derby Advice service and partner organisations in the voluntary sector. - Ensuring that the Council's Fair Repayment Promise is adhered to appropriately - Taking steps to maximise customers' income via debt advice, sign posting to welfare benefits, promoting benefits take up and providing available help and support to help customers towards work, where appropriate.
-This may include signposting customers towards gaining financial and digital inclusion skills. - Ensure documents are written in plain English and include adequate advice.
-Where possible documents will be available in alternative formats, to meet equality needs. - Assisting people whose first language is not English to access other welfare benefits, reductions, exemptions and reliefs as appropriate. - Ensuring all media channels provide clear accessible information about debts and appropriate advice. - Ensuring collection costs are minimised and that remedies are put in place in a timely manner. - Making use of effective data sharing to ensure that vulnerable customers are identified promptly to ensure inappropriate enforcement methods will not be used. - Ensuring any partner organisations operating within the framework of this Strategy for the Council have appropriate policies and procedures in place to satisfy any legal requirements required when carrying out their duties on behalf of the Council.
+- Clear procedures are in place for staff and Departments that set out processes to follow when raising and handling debt, including vulnerable customers - including when debt can be nominated for write-off. - Efficient ways of working are promoted, such as payment in advance. - Efficient payment methods will be promoted, such as Direct Debit and Automated Telephone payments, which are accessible 24/7. - Where appropriate the Council will minimise debt increasing that relates to customers who persistently do not pay their invoices. - Ensuring the Council's Fair Repayment Promise is adhered to appropriately. - Taking steps to maximise customers' income via debt advice and sign posting to welfare benefits. - Ensuring documents are written in plain English and include adequate advice.
+Where possible documents will be available in alternative formats, to meet equality needs. - Assisting people whose first language is not English to access other welfare benefits and services, as appropriate. - Ensuring all media channels provide clear accessible information about debts and appropriate advice. - Making use of effective data sharing to ensure that vulnerable customers are identified promptly to ensure inappropriate enforcement methods are not used. - Ensuring any partner organisations operating within the framework of this Policy for the Council have appropriate policies and procedures in place to satisfy any legal requirements required when carrying out their duties on behalf of the Council.